Find Specific Journal Titles

-- For help in identifying the top journals in communication studies, you can look at the National Communication Association's list of journals or the International Communication Association's list of journals.
-To see if we have NCA, ICA, or other scholarly journals at CSUN, follow the instructions below for searching a journal by title.
+- To identify the top journals in communication studies, you can look at the National Communication Association's list of journals or the International Communication Association's list of journals.
+Then, search the Library Catalog as described above.

-- Ulrichsweb.com (directory of periodicals, used to identify journals by title, subject; help determine if a journal is peer-reviewed, where it is indexed, if it is currently published, etc.)
+- Search Ulrichsweb.com, which is an online directory of periodicals that is used to identify journals by title, subject, or publisher, and to determine if a journal is peer-reviewed, where it is indexed, if it is currently published, etc.

 - For a complete list of available databases, see Databases A-Z or Find Articles by Subject.